Human Form, Human function by McConnell & Hull © 2011 Lippincott Williams & Wilkins

 Natalie Intven, MSc.BMC

-I completed a Masters of Science in Biomedical Communications at the University of Toronto (2008), with a focus on Medical Illustration and Interactive Media Design.
+I am a medical and scientific illustrator based in Guelph, Ontario, Canada.
+I completed a Masters of Science in Biomedical Communications at the University of Toronto (2008), with a focus on medical illustration and interactive media design.

-- Art style development and colour palette design
+- Lead artist role: Initial art style development and colour palette design

-- This textbook includes over 1100 medical illustrations, originally created by esteemed medical illustrators over many years, and now re-created by illustrators at Imagineering.
+- This textbook includes over 1100 medical illustrations, originally created by esteemed medical illustrators over many years, later re-created by illustrators at Imagineering.
 The 7th edition features a completely revitalized art program with updated rendering styles, a unified colour palette, and enhanced anatomical accuracy.
-It was such an honour to work on this book!

 - Cover illustration (over photo)